 2.4GHz RF ICs

-If you have very specific application demands and no requirements for interoperability through standards such as Bluetooth low energy or ANT, then proprietary protocols sometimes provide the best alternative.
+If you have very specific application demands and no requirements for interoperability through standards such as Bluetooth Smart or ANT, then proprietary protocols sometimes provide the best alternative.
 When this is the case, 2.4 GHz proprietary solutions often offer the greatest flexibility, best power consumption, and lowest Bill of Material.
 Nordic provide the Gazell proprietary protocol to serve these applications.